 The Board meets regularly to review the activities and financial results of the Corporation and as necessary to review and consider significant impending actions of the Corporation.
-During the financial year ended December 31, 2019, the Board met formally six times and also acted through unanimous resolutions; the Audit Committee met four times; and the Compensation Committee met once.
+During the financial year ended December 31, 2021, the Board met formally seven (7) times and also acted through unanimous resolutions; the Audit Committee met four (4) times; and the Compensation Committee met one (1) time.
 The Committees of the Board also acted through unanimous resolutions during the year, including the Corporate Governance Committee which addressed various executive and board personnel matters throughout the year.